Installing Free Wi-Fi To Help Count Rural Communities Of Color In 2020 Census

 Lumpkin — population 2,741, according to the 2010 census — sits in the middle of Stewart County, where the Census Bureau estimates half of homes do not have an Internet subscription on either a computer or a mobile device.
 The yellow-trimmed doors of what was once Lumpkin's local library have been closed to the public for more than a decade, leaving the town without a free and accessible Internet source.

-"This is a community where things are normally taken away from, rather than brought into," says Staten, standing in the church basement where Fair Count recently installed a portable hotspot.
+"This is a community where things are normally taken away from, rather than brought into," says Staten, standing in the church basement where Fair Count recently installed a portable hot spot.

 A laptop and two tablet computers the organization donated to the church sit on a table with signs announcing, "APPLY FOR CENSUS JOBS HERE."
 In the first few weeks after they were set up, however, Staten says no one except for him had used them.